 AAUW is non-partisan, but we are political.
 We take stands on legislation that conflicts with or supports our mission.
 The Redlands branch is among the largest in the state, so we have a strong voice.

 But my point, from the beginning, was, Welcome!

 To the extent that you would like to be involved, in the areas that interest you, with the people you want to work with, at the donation level that your budget accommodates, we welcome you.
-The only criterion for membership is having a college degree.
+The only criterion for membership is having an associate or higher degree.

 We advocate, we inspire, we empower.

 September 19, 2017 – City of Redlands, Quality of Life Department You may have noticed that the first of three new Service Club Gateway monument signs has been installed on the corner of Redlands Blvd and Ford Street.